ocp-power-automation/ocs-upi-kvm/README.md

 - github.com/ocp-power-automation/ocp4-upi-kvm
 - github.com/red-hat-storage/ocs-ci

-These underlying projects must be instantiated before the create, setup, deploy, test, and teardown scripts are used.
+These underlying projects must be instantiated before the create, setup, deploy, etc scripts above are used.
 The user is expected to setup the submodules before invoking these scripts.
 The **workflow sample** scripts described in the next section provide some end to end work flows which of necessity instantiate submodules.
 These sample scripts may be copied to the workspace directory and edited as desired to customize a work flow.
 Most users are expected to do this.
 The information provided below describes some of the dynamics surrounding the create, deploy,